sourcegr/qbjs/README.md

 Creates a Query builder associated with the `tablename` table.
 After that, you can chain the quey builder with any of these methods, to construct your query.

-### query contruction methods
+### query construction methods
-use these methods to contruct your queries.
+use these methods to construct your queries.

 |   |      |   |
 |---|------|---|